2017 was a strange year for me, full of unexpected events that made the passage of time seem to alternate from slow to

 Then, Jaxx came to visit.
 Of course Charlotte and Sander were there too, but he kind of steals the show.
 I'm struggling not to fill this with 100 more photos of Jaxx.

 The family was off-island in the wake of the hurricanes, so while it was a major inconvenience for them, it was a privilege and a lot of fun for us to get a snapshot of him growing over a month.
 It's amazing how fast things change at that age.

 Sander was getting his instructor's certification during this time, and one day he took me for a flying lesson.
 Where he patiently kept trying to reminding me to look up from the instruments and keep the nose level.
 (Of course most of what we flew over is now burned.)

 They've got some really cool planes at the Lompoc Airport.

 We went to the beach, and gave him a shock acclimating to the decidedly not tropical Santa Barbara ocean.
 Charlotte took the now-born baby Raffa stand-up paddlesurfing.

 We shared Thanksgiving at the Cages with the Alleways.
 Ashley befriended this adorably-ugly dog.

 December came and Jaxx helped set up Christmas, but all too soon it was time for them to return.
 Or none too soon: as they drove down to LAX for their flight, the fire was starting to burn the hillsides next to the 101.

-In kind of a strange foreshadowing we posed for pictures with this firetruck before it all started.
+In kind of a twisted foreshadowing, we posed for pictures with this firetruck before it all started.

 Our world turned grey for several weeks as the fire burned up past Ventura.
 After the whirlwind of Jaxx, this is where time slowed to molasses.
 We had to minimize time outside, using respirator masks.
-Finally, it was approaching Montecito, when one morning we woke up to clear skies for the first time.
+Finally, it was approaching the next town over, when one morning we woke up to clear skies for the first time.